SPF For Your Hair Exists — Here’s Why The Experts Want You To Start Using It

 ADVERTISEMENT

 Now, we get that it might feel like Big Sunscreen is out here trying to sell you on another product.
-But while the scalp-specific SPF category is actively growing, we have it on record that any sunscreen lotion will work, as long as you don't mind a little grease at the roots.
-"You can use the same sunscreens for your face as you can for your scalp," Dr. Zeichner says.
-"Apply sunscreen starting with the center of your face and rubbing it up and outwards into the hairline to ensure no missed area.
-Then, take a drop on your finger and run it down your part line."
+But while the scalp-specific SPF category is growing, we have it on record that any sunscreen lotion will work, as long as you don't mind a little grease at the roots.
+"You can use the same sunscreens for your face as you can for your scalp," Dr Zeichner says.
+"Apply sunscreen starting with the centre of your face and rubbing it up and outwards into the hairline to ensure no missed area.
+Then, take a drop on your finger and run it down your parting."
 Voilà — no scorched scalps here.

-Avoiding a nasty sunburn is one thing, but if you have color-treated hair, UV rays can also compromise your investment.
-"Besides increasing the risk of skin cancer, rays from the sun can bleach dyed hair," Dr. Zeichner says.
-"That's why sitting in the shade, wearing a hat, or using an umbrella is important."
-To get you started on your hairscreen journey, we've rounded up six of the best formulas to try this summer and beyond.
+Avoiding a nasty sunburn is one thing but if you have colour-treated hair, UV rays can also compromise your investment.
+"Besides increasing the risk of skin cancer, rays from the sun can bleach dyed hair," Dr Zeichner says.
+"That's why sitting in the shade, wearing a hat or using an umbrella is important."
+To get you started on your hairscreen journey, we've rounded up nine of the best formulas to try this summer and beyond.
 (Psst, some of them even double as dry shampoo.)

 Advertisement